CLI Reference

 The Medusa CLI serves as a tool that allows you to perform important commands while developing with Medusa.

-To use Medusa, it is required to install the CLI tool as it is used to create a new Medusa server.
+To use Medusa, it is required to install the CLI tool as it is used to create a new Medusa backend.

 How to Install CLI Tool